zeusta/Docs/extensions/Guide By Functions/Magento 2/Dropship.md

 •	User-friendly interface

-##  How to prepare and ship items for sales order
+##  How to Prepare and Ship Items for Sales Order

 ### Drop-ship